thalissonfelipe/pipedrive-bling-integration/README.md

 - [Sinon](https://sinonjs.org/)
 - [Tap](https://www.npmjs.com/package/tap)

-## Requisitos:
+## Requirements

-- [x] Criar contas testes nas plataformas Pipedrive e Bling.

-- [x] Criar uma integração entre as plataformas Pipedrive e Bling.
-(A integração deve buscar as oportunidades com status igual a ganho no Pipedrive, depois inseri-las como pedido no Bling).

-- [x] Criar banco de dados mongo, existem serviços como MongoDB Atlas para criar de graça

-- [x] Criar uma collection no banco de dados MongoDB agregando as oportunidades inseridas no Bling por dia e valor total.

-- [x] Criar endpoint para trazer os dados consolidados da collection do MongoDB.
+- [x] Create test accounts on the Pipedrive and Bling platforms.

+- [x] Create an integration between Pipedrive and Bling platforms.
+(The integration must search for deals with status equal to won in Pipedrive, then insert them as order in Bling).

+- [x] Create mongo database, there are services like MongoDB Atlas to create for free.

+- [x] Create a collection in the MongoDB database adding the opportunities inserted in Bling by day and total value.

+- [x] Create endpoint to bring the consolidated data from the MongoDB collection.

-## Configuraçes
+## Settings

-### Contas
+### Accounts

-É necessário criar uma conta nas plataformas Pipedrive, Bling e MongoDB Atlas.
+It is necessary to create an account on the Pipedrive, Bling and MongoDB Atlas platforms.

 - [Pipedrive](https://www.pipedrive.com/pt)
 - [Bling](https://www.bling.com.br/home)
 - [MongoDB Atlas](https://www.mongodb.com/cloud/atlas)

-### Dependências
+### Dependencies

 - [Node.js v12.20.1](https://nodejs.org/en/blog/release/v12.20.1/)
 - [yarn](https://yarnpkg.com/)
 - [npm](https://www.npmjs.com/)

-Clone este repositório e na pasta raiz execute um dos seguintes comandos:
+Clone this repository and in the root folder run one of the following commands:

-`yarn install`
+`yarn install` (recommended)

 `npm install`

-### Variáveis de ambiente

-Crie um arquivo .env e preencha com suas credenciais.
-Use o arquivo .env.example como referência.
+### Environment variables

+Create an .env file and fill in with your credentials.
+Use the .env.example file as a reference.

-### Executar
+### How to run

-Pronto, basta executar um dos seguintes comandos para iniciar o serviço:
+Just run one of the following commands to start the service:

-`yarn start` ou `yarn dev`
+`yarn start` or `yarn dev` (recommended)

-`npm start` ou `npm run dev`
+`npm start` or `npm run dev`

 ## Docker

-Também é possível usar o serviço utilizando docker, mas é necessário ter o docker instalado.

-1. Clone o repositório e configure as variáveis de ambiente.

-2. Execute o seguinte comando para criar uma imagem docker:
+It is also possible to use the service using the docker, but it is necessary to have the docker installed.

+### Steps

+1. Clone this repository and set the environment variables.

+2. Run the following command to create a docker image:

 `sudo docker build -t linkapi/challenge .`

-- docker build: cria uma imagem a partir do Dockerfile.
+- docker build: creates an image from the Dockerfile
-- -t linkapi/challenge: é o nome/tag da imagem.
+- -t linkapi/challenge: is the name/tag of the image
-- .: local onde o arquivo Dockerfile está.
+- .: location where the Dockerfile file is

-3. Em seguinda, execute o seguinte comando abaixo para criar um container a partir da imagem criada:
+3. Then, execute the following command below to create a container from the created image:

 `docker run -p 3000:3000 -d linkapi/challenge`

-- docker run: cria um container e o inicializa.
+- docker run: creates a container and initializes it
-- -p 3000:3000: libera a porta do container para que cada requisição de fora querendo acessar a porta 3000 do container possa também ouvir na porta 3000.
+- -p 3000:3000: releases the container port so that each request from outside wanting to access the container port 3000 can also listen on port 3000
-- -d detach: processo roda em background.
+- -d detach: process runs in the background
-- linkapi/challenge: nome da imagem que estou usando para criar o container.
+- linkapi/challenge: name of the image I'm using to create the container

+Now the service is running on port 3000.

 ## Endpoints